March 2020: we are currently accepting applications for certification training. Please fill in this form if you would like to take part.

 There are three steps to becoming certified:

-Candidates must take part in a one-day training course on modern teaching methods.
-We offer this course several times a year both online and on site.
-(Anyone who is a certified Carpentries instructor and has taught at least one R workshop does not need to take this training course.)
+Candidates must take part in a training course on modern teaching methods.
+We offer this course online several times a year, typically running four hours a day on two successive days.
+Certified Carpentries instructors who have taught at least one R workshop do not need to take this course.

 After completing that course, candidates must complete a 90-minute exam on the material that includes preparing and delivering a 15-minute demonstration lesson.

 Finally, in order to ensure that instructors are proficient with the technical content they will be teaching, they must complete a practical examination and deliver a demonstration for each subject they wish to be certified in.

 Instructors must certify on a per-topic basis, just as pilots obtain ratings for different kinds of aircraft.
 We currently offer certification on the tidyverse and Shiny; candidates must already be familiar with one or both before taking part in training.
 Once certified, instructors are added to our web site and are eligible for free licenses to RStudio professional products for use in their training.

 The training course costs $500, and each examination costs an additional $500; anyone who does not pass an exam can re-try once at a later date.
 Applicants from emerging economies may request a reduced fee of $100 for the course and for each exam, and a small number of waivers will be provided in exceptional cases for those in special circumstances.

 Our most frequently asked questions; please email us if you have others.

 How much demand is there for training in R?